opencomputeproject/SAI/doc/SAI-Proposal-Prefix-Compression.md

 Enhanced support for meta-data field matching in ACL.
 New table attributes enable the configuration of source and destination prefix compression tables during the creation of an ACL table.
 Additionally, new field entry attributes allow matching on specific meta-data from either the source or destination prefix tables.

-## 2.2.1 ACL with Prefix Compression

-New table attributes enable the configuration of both source and destination prefix compression tables, which are utilized in field matching.
-The prefix compression SAI object ID is stored within the ACL table.
-An ACL table can be configured to use different prefix compression tables for the source and destination, or the same table for both.
-This flexibility extends to different ACL tables as well, allowing the same prefix compression table to be reused across multiple ACL tables or unique tables to be created for each ACL table.

-When performing meta-data entry lookup in an ACL, the prefix compression object ID is retrieved from the ACL table and dereferenced for a separate lookup in the prefix compression table to obtain the meta-data.
-Ideally, this lookup is performed in hardware and occurs simultaneously with the ACL table lookup.

-Example: Two prefix compression tables, Table_1 and Table_2, are created.
-ACL Table_1 is then configured with the attributes SAI_ACL_TABLE_ATTR_SRC_PREFIX_COMPRESSION_TABLE set to Prefix Compression Table_1 and SAI_ACL_TABLE_ATTR_DST_PREFIX_COMPRESSION_TABLE set to Prefix Compression Table_2.
-Under ACL Table_1, two entries are created.
-Entry_1 references meta-data from Prefix Compression Table_1, and Entry_2 references meta-data from Prefix Compression Table_2.
-During the pipeline process for Entry_1, the ID of Prefix Compression Table_1 is dereferenced from ACL Table_1, and a lookup is performed on Prefix Compression Table_1, which is a separate table in the pipeline.
-The result of this lookup determines whether Entry_1 hits or misses in the ACL.
-The same process is applied to Entry_2, but the lookup is performed in Prefix Compression Table_2.

 ```c
     /**
      * @brief SRC prefix Table Object ID